jfaleiro/wearable/README.md

 This work normalizes raw available from experimentation with smartphones during several activities and published in the [Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#) provided by the University of California, Irvine.

-In the author's words, this "...experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+In the author's words, these "experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."[1]

 How Does the Script Work
 ------------------------